Harmonic based model predictive control for set-point tracking: Harmonic based MPC for tracking

+\begin{definition}[Controllability index] Consider a controllable system \eqref{eq:Model}.
+Its controllability index is the smallest integer ${j > 0}$ for which matrix $[B, A B, A^2 B \dots A^{j-1} B]$ has rank $n$. \end{definition}

-\begin{theorem}[Asymptotic stability of the HMPC controller] Consider a controllable system \eqref{eq:Model} subject to \eqref{eq:Constraints} and assume that $N$ is greater than its controllability index.
-Then, for any reference $(x_r, u_r)$ and initial state $x$ belonging to the feasibility region of the HMPC controller, the system controlled by the HMPC control law derived from the solution of \eqref{eq:HMPC} is stable, fulfills the system constraints \eqref{eq:Constraints} for all future time instants and asymptotically converges to the \textit{optimal artificial harmonic reference} $\{\xh^\circ\} $, $\{\uh^\circ\}$ (See Def. \ref{def:optimal:artificial:reference:HMPC}), which by Lemma \ref{lemma:optimal:artificial:reference:HMPC} is the admissible steady state $(\xeo, \ueo)$. \end{theorem} \begin{proof} See Appendix \ref{app:proof:stability:HMPC}. \end{proof}
+\begin{theorem}[Asymptotic stability of the HMPC controller] Consider a controllable system \eqref{eq:Model} subject to \eqref{eq:Constraints} and assume that $N$ is greater or equal to its controllability index.
+Then, for any reference $(x_r, u_r)$ and initial state $x$ belonging to the feasibility region of the HMPC controller $\lH(x; x_r, u_r)$, the system controlled by the control law derived from the solution of \eqref{eq:HMPC} is stable, fulfills the system constraints at all future time instants, and asymptotically converges to the optimal artificial harmonic reference $(\xeo, \ueo)$ given by Lemma~\ref{lemma:optimal:artificial:reference:HMPC}. \end{theorem} \begin{proof} See Appendix \ref{app:proof:stability:HMPC}. \end{proof}

 Note that, as stated in Theorem \ref{theo:HMPC:Stability}, the HMPC controller provides asymptotic convergence to an admissible steady state regardless of whether the reference is itself an admissible steady state or not.
-As is also the case with the MPCT controller, it can be shown that the HMPC controller provides converge to the reference $(x_r, u_r)$ if it is admissible, and that it will converge to the steady state $(\xeo, \ueo)$ that minimizes the distance $\| \xeo - x_r \|_{T_e}^2 + \| \ueo - u_r \|_{S_e}^2$ otherwise \cite{Limon_TAC_2018}.
+In fact, as is also the case with the MPCT controller \cite{Limon_TAC_2018}, it is clear from Lemma \ref{lemma:optimal:artificial:reference:HMPC} that the HMPC controller will converge to $(x_r, u_r)$ if it is admissible, and that it will converge to the admissible steady state $(x, u)$ that minimizes the distance $\| x - x_r \|_{T_e}^2 + \| u - u_r \|_{S_e}^2$ otherwise.